 Master of Science in Finance (MSF) students at Suffolk complete courses in areas including futures and options, financial policy, econometrics, and corporate finance theory.
-Additional classes in data analysis, financial management, and economic analysis, among other subjects, may be required or waived depending on a student's academic background.
+Students can choose a concentration in corporate finance, investments or risk management.
 The MSF curriculum further encompasses elective study on such topics as portfolio management, analysis of fundamental equity, private capital markets, and fixed income securities.
 Students have the option to earn dual degrees in business administration, accounting, or a juris doctorate.

 University of Massachusetts - Boston